Dusty Springfield: 1958–1963: Career beginnings

 After leaving school, Springfield sang with Tom, her brother, in local folk clubs.
 They acquired George Cassidy as tenor saxophonist during this period, and toured in Ireland.
 In 1957, the pair worked together at holiday camps.
-The next year, Springfield responded to an advertisement in The Stage to join The Lana Sisters, an "established sister act", with Iris 'Riss' Long (also known as Riss Lana, Riss Chantelle) and Lynne Abrams (a.k.a.
+The next year, Springfield responded to an advertisement in The Stage to join The Lana Sisters, an "established sister act", with Iris "Riss" Long (also known as Riss Lana or Riss Chantelle) and Lynne Abrams (a.k.a.
 Lynne Lana), who were not actually sisters.
-Dusty adopted the stage name "Shann Lana" and "cut her hair, lost the glasses, experimented with makeup, (and) fashion" becoming one of the 'sisters'.
+Springfield adopted the stage name "Shann Lana" and "cut her hair, lost the glasses, experimented with makeup (and) fashion", becoming one of the "sisters".

 As a member of the pop vocal trio, Dusty Springfield developed skills in harmonizing and microphone technique; she recorded, performed on television, and played at live shows in the United Kingdom and at United States Air Force bases in continental Europe.
 In 1960, she left the Lana Sisters and formed a folk-pop trio, The Springfields, with Tom and Reshad Feild (both had been in The Kensington Squares), the latter of whom Mike Hurst replaced in 1962.
 The trio chose their name while rehearsing in a field in Somerset in the springtime and took the stage names Dusty, Tom, and Tim Springfield.
 Intending to make an authentic US album, the group travelled to Nashville to record Folk Songs from the Hills.
 The music Springfield heard during their visit – but particularly the Exciters' "Tell Him", while in New York City – influenced her shift from folk and country towards pop rooted in rhythm and blues.
-The band was voted the Top British Vocal Group in a New Musical Express poll in 1961 and 1962, although their two biggest hits were in 1963: "Island of Dreams" and "Say I Won't Be There", both peaking at number five within five weeks of each other.
+The band was voted the Top British Vocal Group in a New Musical Express poll in 1961 and 1962, although their two biggest hits were in 1963, "Island of Dreams" and "Say I Won't Be There", both peaking at number five within five weeks of each other.
 The group appeared on the hip ITV music series Ready Steady Go!, which Springfield often presented in the earlier days of its run.

 Dusty left the band after their final concert in October 1963.
-After the break-up of the Springfields, Tom continued songwriting and producing for other artists, notably Australian folk-pop group The Seekers, producing, writing, and/or co-writing their four defining mid-1960s hits "I'll Never Find Another You", "A World of Our Own", "The Carnival is Over", and "Georgy Girl".
+After the break-up of the Springfields, Tom continued songwriting and producing for other artists, notably Australian folk-pop group The Seekers, producing, writing, and/or co-writing their four defining mid-1960s hits: "I'll Never Find Another You", "A World of Our Own", "The Carnival is Over", and "Georgy Girl".
 He also wrote additional songs for Dusty – most famously her 1964 UK hit "Losing You", with Clive Westlake – and released his own solo material.